jakefernihough/Medium-Heat-Reviews/TESTING.md

 1. When registering/ logging in, Google Chrome has an issue that doesn't allow the website to be secure.

+2. Viewing the code on Github.
+Edit_reviews and Add_reviews show the form not laid out neatly/ correctly, however on the workspace it is neatly coded.

 ### Solved Bugs ###

 1. Admin was unable to login because I had written value="{{ user.password }}" in the edit profile section.